beeware/beeware/docs/tutorial/tutorial-camera.rst

                 (beeware-venv) C:\...>briefcase build iOS
                 (beeware-venv) C:\...>briefcase run iOS

-The application should launch on your mobile device, click the button to take a picture and it should appear in the GUI.
+The application should launch on your mobile device.
+Click the button to take a picture and it should appear in the GUI.